erj826/WEaaS/README.md

 Watch Endpoints as a Service project for Red Hat.
 WEaaS is used in conjunction with OpenStack.

 WEaaS (a.k.a Stop Polling All the Things) is used as a faster alternative to monitor endpoints by avoiding the repeated usage of the OpenStack API.
-By communicating directly with RabbitMQ, OpenStack's messaging service, WEaaS is able to return endpoint information faster than repeated polling of the API can.
+By communicating directly with RabbitMQ, OpenStack's messaging service, WEaaS is able to return endpoint information faster and more efficiently than repeated polling of the API.

 Intended client: Kuryr Controller